Whittier Chapter 13 Bankruptcy Lawyer

 - Have valuable property, which is not exempt, and can afford to pay Chapter 13 plan payments

-You must to have enough income to pay for your necessities and make the required payments as they come due.
+You must have enough income to pay for your necessities and make the required payments as they come due.
+However, in case your income is not enough, talk to a California Chapter 13 Bankruptcy Attorney to file for Chapter 13 bankruptcy in Whittier, CA.

 La Mirada Debt Relief Attorney